Skip to main content

 Regular exams with your eye doctor can help diagnose vision-related issues such as diabetic retinopathy, glaucoma, cataracts, age-related macular degeneration, and many more.
 They can also help diagnose other health issues such as heart disease and diabetes.

-Vision changes watch out for:
+Vision changes to watch out for as you age:

 • Blurry or weakened vision